cf73/agpur/content/collections/pages/about.md

     content:
       -
         type: text
-        text: 'Ernest Meunier grew up around giant pipe organs, and in the high-end Audio business.
-In this business, it is always great to have been a musician as well.
-He is a pianist with a Steinway B parked between his Parsifal loudspeakers, and is quite familiar with what a good recording of a Steinway sounds like!'
+        text: 'Ernest Meunier grew up around giant pipe organs, ham radio, and speaker building.
+It is always great to have been a musician as well: he is a pianist with a Steinway B parked between his Parsifal loudspeakers, and is quite familiar with what a good recording of a reference piano sounds like!'
   -
     type: paragraph
     content: